 Should YOU Start An Affiliate Marketing Business?Here's who could start an affiliate marketing business: Here's who should NOT start an affiliate marketing business: Affiliate marketing was the first business we ever started and after trying every business model out there, for us it's clearly the best fit for our personalities.
 We like building online brands and in real life Jill and myself are both great connectors (especially Jill).
 So much so that we're doubling down on this revenue model not just for The Screw but for new brands we're starting like nootrohacker.com and strippedskincare.com.
 We see a huge opportunity to build and sell online brands using brokers like Empire Flippers or FE International.

 Tell us in the comments below.
+Do you want to start an online business?
 Which model best suits your personality & goals?

 Chapter 2: How To Validate Your Online Business IdeaTell me if this sounds familiar?
 You had an idea for a business that really excited you and so you quickly snatch up the domain name because THIS will be the business that makes you successful.
 You know where I'm going right?
 Back to reality: you now have 27 domains (AKA. dead dreams) which you have done nothing with because it turns out…none of them were actually a good idea in the first place!
 I'm not judging you because I struggle with this as well.
 Entrepreneurs naturally gravitate to new ideas.
 It's what makes us different from most people, which is a good thing.
 What we really need is a flawless way to check and make sure our ideas are valid and not a waste of time.
 Wouldn't that be helpful?
 Well, it turns out I have a way of validating your ideas quickly and easily.
 There are only 3 steps: